ska-telescope/ska-data-lifecycle/README.md

 ## Installation
 The repository contains helm charts to install the services, including the DB.
 However, the DLM in operations is supposed to run continuously and use SKAO wide services like a HA DB service as well as the authentication system.

-## Startup as a test environment
+## Testing the Helm Chart
-To run the tests you will need to install [minikube](https://minikube.sigs.k8s.io/docs/), then start it and enable the ingress plugin:
+To run these tests you will need to install [minikube](https://minikube.sigs.k8s.io/docs/), then start it and enable the ingress plugin:

 ``` bash
 minikube start